 The I.V.P. is a contrast radiographic study used to identify the ectopic ureters.
 The patient is fasted and given an enema to ensure that the GI tract is cleared of any contents that might obscure the view of the tiny ureters.
 Contrast dye is given intravenously and radiographs are taken showing the dye move through the kidneys, the ureters, and into the bladder.
 The normal ureter can be seen on its course to the bladder in this way.
 This test is associated with 60-70% accuracy.

 Ultrasound uses the echoes of sound waves to create an image.
 With an experienced imager, the accuracy of ultrasound in the diagnosis of ectopic ureters is similar to that of the I.V.P.
 The normal ureter is too small to be seen with ultrasound but the tiny squirt of urine from the ureter into the bladder is generally visible.
 If the ureter is distended (often the case with ectopic ureters), this could be seen using ultrasound.
-Ultrasound is less invasive to the patient than the I.V.P.
+Ultrasound is less invasive to the patient than the I.V.P. but not as accurate.
+Ultrasound is mostly used to evaluate the urinary tract for other conditions that should not be missed in the course of the work up.
+To answer the question about whether there are ectopic ureters, ultrasound is not the best bet for that.

 CONTRAST ENHANCED COMPUTED TOMOGRAPHY ("CAT" or "CT" SCAN)